ArguesWithIdiots/PassForge/readme.md

+## UPDATE 5 — Password Strength Meter and DARK MODE (December 4th, 2025)
+- Added a full Dark Mode toggle.
+  - Uses a custom dark palette with balanced contrast.
+  - Buttons, labels, checkboxes, listbox, and background all switch cleanly.
+- Added a real-time password strength meter under the length slider.
+  - Automatically updates as you change length or toggle character-set options.
+  - Uses a color-coded scale:
+    - Weak (red)
+    - Medium (orange)
+    - Strong (yellow)
+    - Very strong (green)
+    - Extreme (purple)
+  - Internally based on entropy.
+  - Strength text is width-locked to prevent window jitter.

+PassForge now looks and feels more like a modern password tool instead of a polite random string generator.

 ## UPDATE 4 — Multiple Password Generation + Select-to-Copy (December 3rd, 2025)
 - Added a dropdown to generate up to 10 passwords at once.
 - Passwords appear in a clean list with the program window expanding dynamically.